designstem/projects/tattoo/index.md

 ## Interface design: practical task

 Summarize the following steps by finding one headline for each hint.
-Keep them in mind, when you later design your own smart tattoo.
+Keep them in mind, when you later design your smart tattoo.

 <br>